Create and work with workspaces

 Azure DevOps Services | Azure DevOps Server 2022 - Azure DevOps Server 2019 | TFS 2018

 Your workspace is your local copy of the team's codebase.
-This is where you develop and test your code in isolation until you are ready to check in your work.
+This is where you develop and test your code in isolation until you're ready to check in your work.
 In most cases the only workspace you need is created automatically for you and you don't have to edit it.

-In some cases, you might want to modify your workspace or create multiple workspaces to isolate and switch among the changes you are making in different branches.
+In some cases, you might want to modify your workspace or create multiple workspaces to isolate and switch among the changes you're making in different branches.

 Add, edit, or remove a workspace

-Choose Show remote workspaces if you want to view all the workspaces you own (including those on other computers).
+In the Manage Workspaces dialog box, select Show remote workspaces if you want to view all the workspaces you own, including those on other computers.

-After you choose Add or Edit you can modify working folders in a new or an existing workspace.
+Select Add or Edit to modify working folders in a new or existing workspace.

-When you switch from one workspace to another, to avoid confusing yourself, make sure you switch to the same workspace in both Team Explorer and Source Control Explorer.
+When you switch from one workspace to another, to avoid confusion, make sure to switch to the same workspace in both Team Explorer and Source Control Explorer.

-In Source Control Explorer, choose the workspace you want to work in.
+- In Source Control Explorer, select the arrow next to Workspace, and choose the workspace you want to work in.

 Work from the command prompt

 You can create and manage your workspaces from the command prompt.
-You can also perform some tasks that are not possible in Visual Studio.
+You can also perform some tasks that aren't possible in Visual Studio.
 For example, you can delete another user's workspace if you have sufficient permissions.
 See Workspace Command, Workspaces Command, and Workfold Command.